Taking Birth Control Pills During Pregnancy: Is It Safe & What Happens?

 But what could happen if you accidentally continue taking birth control while pregnant is a common concern among women across the world, and you are not alone.
-To know, let’s dive a little deep into this topic, understand the possible outcomes, and get answers to common questions about taking birth control while pregnant.
+Can taking birth control pills while pregnant cause a miscarriage?
+To know more about this topic, let’s dive a little deeper and understand the possible outcomes, and get answers to common questions about taking birth control while pregnant.

 How Does Birth Control Work?

-It is to be noted that these pills are 99 per cent effective when taken correctly.
-And, since it is easy to lose track of doses and timings to take the pills, the pills are left with only 91-93 per cent effectiveness with typical use.
+It is to be noted that these pills are 99 per cent effective when taken correctly (3).
+And, since it is easy to lose track of doses and timings to take the pills, the pills are left with only 91-93 per cent effectiveness with typical use (4).

 For those who cannot work well with pills, implants or intrauterine devices (IUDs) are usually suggested.